woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/suite.rst

       exit
       sudo su -

 #. *Optional:* Back up your GeoServer data directory.
 This directory is located by default in :file:`/usr/share/opengeo-suite-data/geoserver_data`.
 To back up this directory, you can create an archive of it, or simply copy it to another location.
+For example:

    .. code-block:: console

       cp -r /usr/share/opengeo-suite-data/geoserver_data  /tmp/suite_backup/data_dir_backup

    .. note:: This step is optional but highly recommended.
-During the upgrade the GeoServer data directory will be automatically upgraded resulting in a data directory that is incompatible with Suite 2.x.
-Having a backup makes downgrading much easier.
+During the upgrade process the GeoServer data directory will be automatically upgraded resulting in a data directory that is incompatible with previous versions of the OpenGeo Suite.
+Having a backup makes downgrading to a previous version much easier should it become necessary.

 #.
 Now you are ready to install OpenGeo Suite 3.x.
 To do this, it is now necessary to add an additional repository.
 This repository contains the version 3 packages.
 Run the following command (as root or with ``sudo``):